nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 - (Proxmox) VE v7/8 (current)
 - (Proxmox) 2 users (API/VNC)

-**SID >100:** The WHMCS Service ID requirement is CRITICAL, as Proxmox reserves VMIDs <100.
+**SID >100:** The WHMCS Service ID requirement is CRITICAL, as Proxmox reserves VMIDs <100 (system).

-_If you don't have enough services (of any status) in WHMCS (DB: tblhosting.id), create enough dummy/test entries to reach Service ID 101+._
+_If you don't have enough services (of any status) in WHMCS (DB: tblhosting.id), create enough dummy/test entries to reach Service ID 101+._ `HTTP/1.1 400 Parameter verification failed. (invalid format - value does not look like a valid VM ID)`

 ## ✅ MODULE: INSTALL & CONFIG ✅